OPCFoundation/UA-.NETStandard/README.md

 1. Once the `dotnet` command is available, navigate to the root folder in your local copy of the repository and execute `dotnet restore UA-NetStandard.sln`.
 This command calls into NuGet to restore the tree of dependencies.

 ### Start the server
-1. Open a command prompt
+1. Open a command prompt.
-2. Now navigate to the folder **SampleApplications/Samples/NetCoreConsoleServer**.
+2. Navigate to the folder **SampleApplications/Samples/NetCoreConsoleServer**.
 3. To run the server sample type `dotnet run --project NetCoreConsoleServer.csproj -a`.
-The server is now running and waiting for connections.
-The `-a` flag allows to auto accept unknown certificates and should only be used to simplify testing.
+    - The server is now running and waiting for connections.
+    - The `-a` flag allows to auto accept unknown certificates and should only be used to simplify testing.

 ### Start the client
 1. Open a command prompt
-2. Now navigate to the folder **SampleApplications/Samples/NetCoreConsoleClient**.
+2. Navigate to the folder **SampleApplications/Samples/NetCoreConsoleClient**.
-3. To execute the sample type `dotnet run --project NetCoreConsoleClient.csproj -a` to connect to the OPC UA console sample server running on the same host.
-The `-a` flag allows to auto accept unknown certificates and should only be used to simplify testing.
-To connect to another OPC UA server specify the server as first argument and type e.g. `dotnet run --project NetCoreConsoleClient.csproj -a opc.tcp://myserver:51210/UA/SampleServer`.
+3. To run the sample type `dotnet run --project NetCoreConsoleClient.csproj -a` to connect to the OPC UA console sample server running on the same host.
+    - The `-a` flag allows to auto accept unknown certificates and should only be used to simplify testing.
+    - To connect to another OPC UA server specify the server as first argument and type e.g. `dotnet run --project NetCoreConsoleClient.csproj -a opc.tcp://myserver:51210/UA/SampleServer`.
 4. If not using the `-a` auto accept option, on first connection, or after certificates were renewed, the server may have refused the client certificate.
 Check the server and client folder **%LocalApplicationData%/OPC Foundation/CertificateStores/RejectedCertificates** for rejected certificates.
 To approve a certificate copy it to the **%LocalApplicationData%/OPC Foundation/CertificateStores/UA Applications** folder.
 5. Retry step 3 to connect using a secure connection.